 4.6 Commissioning ‡

 Commissioning is a process to ensure that the energy flowing across a Defined Metering Point is accurately recorded by the associated Metering System.

+[101-B]4.7 Commissioning End to End Check ‡

+A Commissioning End to End Check (CEEC) is a data comparison check, performed by the Registrant of a Central Volume Allocation (CVA) Metering System, in conjunction with the Central Data Collection Agent (CDCA), where the Registrant confirms that a CVA Metering System is recording energy with the same order of magnitude, and in the correct direction, to that expected and that recorded by the CDCA instation.

-4.7 Compensation ‡
+[101-B]4.8 Compensation ‡

 Compensation is an Adjustment deliberately made to the measurement characteristics of a Meter.